Digital Marketing

 2. Add Urgency

 Never assume.
-Test headlines, CTAs, images, offers.
+Test headlines, CTAs, images, and offers.
+Run each test for at least 1,000 impressions before drawing conclusions.
 The winner usually surprises you.

 4. Go Mobile-First